-With the Louisiana Purchase in 1803, the United States purchased a large area of land from the French.
+With the Louisiana Purchase in 1803, the United States acquired a large area of land from the French.
 It was the single largest purchase of land ever by the United States and doubled the size of the country.

 Why did the United States want more land?